kgisl/cs8251/notes/unit5.md

 ```
 We position the file position pointer for the file referenced by cfPtr to the
-byte location calculated by `(client.accountNum - 1) * sizeof(struct clientData)`.
+byte location calculated by

+	`(client.accountNum - 1) * sizeof(struct clientData)`.

 The value of this expression is called the offset or the displacement.
 Because the account number is between 1 and 100 but the byte positions in the file start with 0, 1 is subtracted from the account number when calculating the byte location of the record.
 Thus, for record 1, the file position pointer is set to byte 0 of the file.
 The symbolic constant `SEEK_SET` indicates that the file position pointer is positioned relative to the beginning of the file by the amount of the offset.
 As the above statement indicates, a seek for account number `1` in the file sets the file position pointer to the beginning of the file because the byte location calculated is 0.

-Figure 11.13 illustrates the file pointer referring to a FILE structure in memory.
-The file position pointer in this diagram indicates that the next byte to be read or written is 5 bytes from the beginning of the file.
+	int fseek( FILE *stream, long int offset, int whence );

 The function prototype for **fseek** is where offset is the number of bytes to seek from whence in the file pointed to by stream—a positive offset seeks forward and a negative one seeks backward.
 Argument whence is one of the values `SEEK_SET`, `SEEK_CUR` or `SEEK_END` (all defined in `<stdio.h>`), which indicate the location from which the seek begins.

-	SEEK_SET *indicates that the seek starts at the beginning of the file*;
+	SEEK_SET - the seek starts at the beginning of the file
-	SEEK_CUR indicates that the seek starts at the current location in the file; and
+	SEEK_CUR - the seek starts at the current location in the file and
-	SEEK_END indicates that the seek starts at the end of the file.
+	SEEK_END - the seek starts at the end of the file

+#### Return values
-Function fscanf returns the number of data items successfully read or the value **EOF** if a problem occurs while reading data.
-Function **fseek** returns a nonzero value if the seek operation cannot be performed.
-Function **fwrite** returns the number of items it successfully output.
+ - Function fscanf returns the number of data items successfully read or the value **EOF** if a problem occurs while reading data.
+ - Function **fseek** returns a nonzero value if the seek operation cannot be performed.
+ - Function **fwrite** returns the number of items it successfully output.
 If this number is less than the third argument in the function call, then a write error occurred.

 ### Reading Random Access Data

 Function **fread** reads a specified number of bytes from a file into memory.
 For example,

-`fread(&client, sizeof(struct clientData), 1, cfPtr);`
+	fread(&client, sizeof(struct clientData), 1, cfPtr);

 reads the number of bytes determined by `sizeof(struct clientData)` from the file referenced by **cfPtr**, stores the data in client and returns the number of bytes read.
 The bytes are read from the location specified by the file position pointer.
 Function `fread` can read several fixed-size array elements by providing a pointer to the array in which the elements will be stored and by indicating the number of elements to be read.
 The preceding statement reads one element.